cmoynan/Maynooth-Boxing-Club/README.md

 CREDITS:

-Text for the classes descirption was taken from a couple boxing websites . beatboxboxingclub.com and whitcolarboxing.ie.
+Text for the classes descirption was taken from a couple boxing websites . beatboxboxingclub.com and whitecollarboxing.ie.

 Fonts used were from FONT awesome and the font input script was copied from the LOVE running project.